 What is the difference between the academic and the commercial versions of Aphelion?

 Apart from the price, there is no difference between an academic and a commercial version of Aphelion.
-There is a 40% discount
+There is a 40% discount for non-profit organizations.

 Is it possible to download an Aphelion trial version from Internet?